Every Member of the Berkeley City Council Supports Measure U1

 The measure exempts income from units occupied by long-term tenants with moderate rents.
 In order not to discourage new construction, it allows a 12 year exemption from the increase starting with initial occupancy of the building.

-Background: Economic studies show that since the State of California imposed “vacancy decontrol” in 1999 (allowing landlords to raise rents without limit whenever a tenant moved out of a rent stabilized apartment), there has been a major transfer of income from tenants to landlords.
-Real inflation-adjusted rents in Berkeley have gone up by more than 50%, which means that tenants are now paying landlords an extra $100 million a year over and above increases necessary for rents to keep up with inflation.
+Background: Landlords in Berkeley now collect $82 million a year more than they did just five years ago, a massive transfer of income from tenants to landlords.
+Economic studies show that since the State of California imposed “vacancy decontrol” in 1999 (allowing landlords to raise rents without limit whenever a tenant moved out of a rent stabilized apartment), tenants are paying landlords an extra $100 million a year over and above increases necessary for rents to keep up with inflation.
 This transfer of income from Berkeley tenants to landlords, the majority of whom live outside of Berkeley, drains money from the community and increases demands for public services of all kinds, from social services to subsidized housing to emergency rental assistance to prevent families with temporary financial troubles from falling into homelessness.

 “This ballot measure is based on an important economic principle” said Stephen Barton, Ph.D., retired Berkeley Housing Director and recipient of a National Planning Award from the American Planning Association for his work on housing.
 “The real estate industry has a saying that the three things that determine whether real estate will go up in value are ‘location, location and location’.
 But it’s not the land owners who make Berkeley a valuable location.
 It’s the public, homeowners and renters alike, who make it valuable by investing in the University, in parks, in transit and by making Berkeley a great place to live.
 Then real estate investors get to charge tenants higher rents for value that is created by the public.
 Nothing could be more appropriate than to tax this unearned income and reinvest it in affordable housing and preventing homelessness for the tenants who are most harmed by high and rising rents.”